magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 how to speak and their knowledge of the language is greater.
 The parents are constantly in a position to see where their child is lacking in its understanding, because they know more.
 Training the mind is like this.
-When you have the awareness of , the mind is wiser and has a more refined level of knowing than normal.
+When you have the awareness of *Buddho*, the mind is wiser and has a more refined level of knowing than normal.
 This awareness allows you to see the conditions of the mind and to see the mind itself; you can see the state of mind in the midst of all phenomena.
 This being so, you are naturally able to employ skilful techniques for training the mind.
 Whether you are caught into doubt or any other of the defilements, you see it as a mental phenomenon that arises in the mind and must be investigated and dealt with in the mind.

-That awareness which we call is like the parents of the child.
+That awareness which we call *Buddho* is like the parents of the child.
 The parents are the children’s teachers in charge of its training, so it’s quite natural that whenever they allow it to wander freely, simultaneously they must keep one eye on it, aware of what it’s doing and where it’s running or crawling to.